 The first thing most people want to know about K9 units is how much they cost.
 The answer depends on how many dogs are used, what type of training the dog receives and what type of training the handler (a person who works for the prison system how is going to handle the dog) receives.

 Dogs can be trained off-site (called "pre-trained dogs") or at the facility itself.
 Likewise, the hander can either go to handler school or, if he gets a pre-trained dog, can attend a shorter (and cheaper) 4-week training session.

-A single-purpose dog – for instance, a narcotics dog – will cost your agency about $7500 for the dog and dog's initial training, plus the cost of the handler's training, according to Reynolds.
+A single-purpose dog – for instance, a narcotics dog – will cost your agency about $7500 for the dog and dog's initial training, plus the cost of the handler's training.
 Plus, you'll need to figure in the cost of a hotel for the professional trainer as well as all of the equipment the handler will need.
 Ongoing costs include vet bills and in-service training, plus about $20.00 a month for food and the annual recertification fee.

 Do your homework